 After arriving in Auckland, you shouldn’t go too far, as the chance of you having a jetlag is probably a reality.
 Go pick up your car or camper van and check-in to your hotel or campground.
-Maybe go for a little walk around your area, have a Flat White at one of the many cafes, but apart form that, just relax and get rid of the nasty jetlag.
+Maybe go for a little walk around your area.
+Get a first taste of New Zealand by eating the best hokey pokey ice cream in the world at Giapo ice cream on Gore Street or drinking a Flat White at one of the many cafes.
+But apart form that, just relax and get rid of the nasty jetlag.

 Day 2: Explore Auckland

 Exploring the inner city of Auckland is easiest done by public transport.
 The green Inner City Link bus will bring you to all the interesting areas of Auckland.
 Queen Street with the Skytower, Ponsonby, Parnell, K-Road, they all have their own flair and are worth a visit.
 There are also red buses to get you around the city center.
 But with all the traffic and lights, you’re probably faster by walking.
-Explore Auckland by boat on a Waitemata Harbour cruise.
-Or if you feel like a day of walking, the Coast to Coast Walkway will be perfect for you.
+Explore Auckland by boat on a Waitemata Harbour cruise or visit an open bird sanctuary on Tiritiri Matangi Island.
+If you feel like a day of walking, the Coast to Coast Walkway will be perfect for you.
 And don't miss out on the abundance of Auckland's waterfront restaurants in Viaduct Harbour and the Wynyard Quarter for dinner.

 Day 3: Auckland to Paihia (approx. 230km)

 Get up early and start driving north.
 Stop in Waipu to visit Waipu caves with their millions of glow worms, and add another break in Whangarei for lunch.
 Don’t forget to visit the toilets in Kawakawa that have been designed by the famous Austrian artist Friedensreich Hundertwasser.
 Peeing has never been artsier 😉